hyperledger/indy-node/design/txn_author_agreement.md

                                                                            request_json: *const c_char)>) -> ErrorCode

-/// Builds a GET_TXN_ATHR_AGRMT_AML request.
+/// Builds a GET_TXN_AUTHOR_AGREEMENT_AML request.
 Request to get acceptance mechanisms from the ledger
 /// valid for specified time or the latest one.
 ///
 /// #Params